openfun/openshift-docker/README.md

 ## Available images

 We maintain a restricted set of OpenShift-compatible images we use in production.
-An exhaustive list of those Docker image follows:
+An exhaustive list of those Docker images follows:

 ### `nginx`